robinsvahn/VALSE_ActionState/README.md

 1.  **Prerequisites**: Set up the environment by following the instructions in "environment_minimal_yaml".
 This setup assumes windows, for other operative systems the commands might be slightly different.

 2.  **Data Preparation**:
     * Download the additional dataset from [link](https://dreamdragon.github.io/PennAction/).
 Locate the frames-folder, and place it inside `data/temporal-stage/".
+The temporal-stage-folder is not included in this repository so this needs to be created.

 3.  **Running the Experiment**:
     * Run lxmert_valse_eval.py to run test on tthe VLM model.